Perspective | A Broadway musical on the National Mall opens hearts to memories of 9/11

 “The story is about shining a light in the darkest of days,” said Kirsten Hillman, Canada’s ambassador to the U.S., who was invited by Paul Tetreault, artistic head of Ford’s, to give a welcoming address.
 Observing how the musical depicts “your neighbors, waiting to pull you through,” she said: “The warm embrace still lingers today.
 And I think you’re going to feel it tonight.”

-The emotional and historic connectivity of presenting “Come From Away” on the eve of the 20th anniversary of 9/11, on this breathtaking platform, before an audience of a size some presidents could only dream about, made for a profound experience.
+The emotional and historic connectivity of presenting “Come From Away” on the eve of the 20th anniversary of 9/11, on this breathtaking platform, before an audience of great size, made for a profound experience.
 It’s by no means a solemn entertainment; Irene Sankoff and David Hein, the Canadian American husband-and-wife team who wrote it, capture the close-knit, openhearted directness of the Gander townfolk in all their generosity and silliness.
 (Induction as an honorary Newfoundlander, the show informs us, entails downing the local rot gut and, yes, kissing a codfish.)

 Twelve actors — drawn in this case from both the Broadway production, which resumes on Sept.
 21, and members of the national touring version — alternate between portraying Gander residents and the “plane people.”
 When American airspace shut down on Sept.
 11, 2001, 38 passenger jets were diverted to Gander’s large runways, vestiges of a time when trans-Atlantic flights required refueling stops.
 Gander and other nearby towns mobilized to take care of strangers from every corner of the globe who were stuck there for days.

 Just as there was nothing nuanced about 9/11 and its aftershocks, “Come From Away” is not a subtle piece.
-The art of representation here is an ennoblement of human impulses to rescue, and to survive.
-(It’s also just about the greatest advertisement ever for the Canadian character, a civility that, at least from my perch in this oppressively dysfunctional nation, seems practically angelic.)
+The art of representation here is an ennoblement of human impulses to rescue and to survive.
+(It’s also just about the greatest advertisement ever for the Canadian character, a civility that — at least from my perch in this oppressively dysfunctional nation — seems practically angelic.)
 So the dozen actors also serve as narrators, escorting us day by day through the assorted acts of kindness as well as the cultural mishaps, to create a kind of singing magazine article of what it all was like.

 How marvelous that musical theater could do this for Washington on such a solemn occasion.
 We who love the form have been denied it for so long that being close to it again feels like a startling freedom — even from behind a mask.
 In front of me sat Kimberly Schraf, a veteran Washington actress, with her actor-husband, Craig Wallace, a Ford’s board member who was also called upon to give a welcoming speech.
 “This is my first,” a wide-eyed Schraf said to me, of her return to live theater.
 “My heart is racing.”

 On a canopied stage and via a pair of jumbotrons, the musical unfolded in this concert version, a modification of director Christopher Ashley’s more complex turntable staging.
 The voices and the orchestra mixed exhilaratingly on the Mall, and the music, redolent of the Celtic influences on the maritime province, seemed to have a supercharged, spirit-lifting impact on this occasion.
-Sankoff and Hein’s score culminates for me near evening’s end in “Somewhere in the Middle of Nowhere,” an unabashedly sentimental bon voyage song that I never tire of hearing: “Something in the middle of nowhere,” it goes, “in the middle of clear blue air, you found your heart, but left a part of you behind.”
+Sankoff and Hein’s score culminates for me near the evening’s end during “Somewhere in the Middle of Nowhere,” an unabashedly sentimental bon voyage song that I never tire of hearing: “Something in the middle of nowhere,” it goes, “in the middle of clear blue air, you found your heart, but left a part of you behind.”

 It’s fair to say the cast sang their own hearts out.
 They were: Christine Toy Johnson, Sharriese Hamilton, Julia Knitel, Happy McPartlin, Sharone Sayegh, Julie Reiber, Harter Clingman, Tony LePage, Nick Duckart, Josh Breckenridge, Kevin Carolan and Chamblee Ferguson.